mbrukman/why-svelte/readme.md

 Rich Harris addresses this in the issue
-[“Yes, but does it scale?”](https://github.com/sveltejs/svelte/issues/2546), saying that code splitting should usually make Svelte websites much smaller, and notes that in the future,
+[“Yes, but does it scale?”](https://github.com/sveltejs/svelte/issues/2546), saying that code splitting usually retains Svelte’s bundle size advantage, and notes that in the future,
-Svelte could optionally send a template bytecode instead of compiled JS to clients, substantially lowering bundle sizes after paying the cost of the interpreter.

-However today there is no such Svelte template interpreter.
+Svelte could optionally send a template bytecode instead of compiled JS to clients, substantially lowering bundle sizes after paying the cost of the interpreter — however today there is no such Svelte template interpreter.

 A large majority of websites will not have this problem, but our project is going to have a heavy UI metasystem similar to an IDE, with components that are more difficult to code split and lazy load.